mikaelvesavuori/azure-functions-starter/README.md

 - **`src/[FUNCTION NAME]`**: Functions, methods, classes, what have you.
 Should be regular JS and dissociated from the Azure function handler (so they can remain free-standing and testable)
 - **`src/handlers`**: The base-level handlers that you will supply inside of `serverless.yml`; these should point to code in the function-named subfolders
 - **`src/shared`**: Utilities or other shared/common code
-- **`testdata`**: Test data
+- **`testdata`**: Test data and more-or-less usable mock Context and Request objects

+## Configuration

-Configuration can be set in `config.mjs` in the root.
+Configuration should be set in `config.mjs` in the root for application level things, and in `serverless.yml` for anything that has to do with the deployment.

-## RECOMMENDED: Manual tasks to do

-- Turn on Application Insights in API Management view
-- Set timeout to something reasonable like 20 seconds max (possible?)

 ## Log in to Azure

-- `az account clear`
+1. `az account clear`
-- `az login`
+2. `az login`

 Then set credentials as per instructions at [https://github.com/serverless/serverless-azure-functions#advanced-authentication](https://github.com/serverless/serverless-azure-functions#advanced-authentication).